 Aston Martin also explored new territories during Palmer’s term of management from 2014 to 2020.
 The first luxury SUV, DBX, was launched alongside the exploration of the electric vehicle market with the Lagonda Vision Concept.
 Aston Martin indulged in Formula One as a title sponsor and constructor, thereby utilizing the platform to market the Aston Martin brand globally.

-In 2018, it then released public credentials on the London Stock Exchange.
-The excitement for the company among IPO junkies did not last long at all.
-The company had to change the management and its strategies, having still-negative financial report.
+In 2018, Aston Martin took a significant step by releasing public credentials on the London Stock Exchange.
+However, the excitement among IPO enthusiasts did not last long.
+The company had to change its management and strategies due to still-negative financial reports, which marked a challenging chapter in the Aston Martin success story.

 5. The Lawrence Stroll Era and the Road Ahead (2020–Present)